Bruno-366/Arch-Install/README.md

 Despite that,
 I didn't like the idea of having an extra script which handles other scripts.
-I've tried that sort of meta-script thing before, and it was non-elegant.
+I've tried that sort of meta-script thing before, and it wasn't elegant.

 ## Solution?
-The idea was to have `Settings.txt` by default get all values from the scripts, That is, for all all the variables it would contain something like `var=$(script)`.
+The idea was to have `Settings.txt` by default get all values from the scripts, That is, for all the variables it would contain something like `var=$(script)`.
 That way,
 if someone wanted to provide their own values, they would have to change that text.